aka A Deadly Invention; The Deadly Invention

-Lubor Tokos (Simon Hart), Arnost Navratil (Professor Roch), Miloslav Holub (Count Artigas), Frantisek Slegr (Captain Spade), Vaclav Kyzlink (Engineer Serkan), Jana Zatloukalova (Jana)
+Lubor Tokos (Simon Hart), Arnost Navratil (Professor Roch), Miroslav Holub (Count Artigas), Frantisek Slegr (Captain Spade), Vaclav Kyzlink (Engineer Serkan), Jana Zatloukalova (Jana)

 It is the 19th Century where new modes of travel such as rail, the Transatlantic steamer, the airship and submarine are becoming widespread.
 The engineer Simon Hart travels to see Professor Roch who is engaged in research on a powerful new explosive.
 That night, pirates led by Captain Spade break in and abduct Roch and Simon.
 They are taken by submarine to the pirates’ secret base on Back-Cup Island, which can only be accessed by an underwater tunnel.
 Along the way, a shipwrecked woman Jana is also picked up.
 There Professor Roch is forced to create his explosive for Count Artigas who has world domination plans.
 Simon takes every opportunity to try and escape and get word out to the nations of the world.

 Karel Zeman was a Czech animator who is not widely known in the West.
 Zeman has however gained a small cult for his films, which contain amazing blends of animation and live-action.
-Zeman’s films, which frequently draw on the works of Jules Verne, include A Treasure of Bird Island (1953), Journey to the Beginning of Time (1955), Baron Munchausen (1962), A Jester’s Tale/War of Fools (1964), The Stolen Airship (1969), On the Comet (1970), Tales of 1001 Nights/The Adventures of Sinbad the Sailor (1974) and The Sorcerer’s Apprentice (1978) and The Tale of John and Mary (1980).
+Zeman’s films, which frequently draw on the works of Jules Verne, include A Treasure of Bird Island (1953), Journey to the Beginning of Time (1955), Baron Munchausen (1962), A Jester’s Tale/War of Fools (1964), The Stolen Airship (1967), On the Comet (1970), Tales of 1001 Nights/The Adventures of Sinbad the Sailor (1974), The Sorcerer’s Apprentice (1978) and The Tale of John and Mary (1980).

 What amazes everybody who sees The Fabulous World of Jules Verne is its extraordinary visual originality.
 Karel Zeman has set out to reproduce the look of the original woodcuts and lithographs in Verne’s Voyages Extraordinaire as illustrated by Leon Benett, Alphonse de Neuville, Edouard Riou and George Roux.
 Zeman sets out to replicate not just the designs but the very texture of the illustrations so that the ocean waves, the skies or the background of buildings are filled with the same rippled or grainy lines that are characteristic of the lithographs.
 The look is unique and unlike anything you have seen before.
 It is a film that veritably cries out for a colour treatment, although in that the original lithographs were in black-and-white, this also seems perfectly suited the way it is.